Before discussing the states of matter, let us see what matter is. In the previous lesson about atom, we learn what an atom is. Now what is matter?

 In the gaseous state,

-In plasma phase, matter has only positive ions after the electrons have been freed by heat.
-Note that the matter in this case is gas.
+To get to the plasma phase, you just have to heat gas at a high temperature.
+In this phase, matter has only positive ions after the electrons have been freed by heat.

 The combination of positive ions and moving electrons is called plasma.